 Take a day trip from Columbus

 If you feel like you’ve taken in all of the top Columbus attractions for families, the good news is that we’re located smack in the middle of Ohio.
 There are plenty of Columbus day trip options within just an hour or two.
-You can hike through ancient rocks, pick your own fruit, visit stunning gardens and much more.
+You can hike through ancient rocks, pick your own fruit, explore Cincinnati, visit stunning gardens and much more.